 Instructions

-- In a large bowl, stir together the softened cream cheese, sour cream, ranch seasoning, and cheddar cheese.
-Fold in the hashbrowns.
+- In a large mixing bowl, stir together the softened cream cheese, sour cream, ranch seasoning mix, and shredded cheddar cheese until smooth.

 Christina’s Notes